sockeqwe/AdapterDelegates/README.md

 Note also that boolean return type of `isForViewType()` of a fallback delegate will be ignored (will not be take into account).
 So it doesn't matter if you return true or false.
 You can use `AbsFallbackAdapterDelegate` that already implements `isForViewType()` so that you only have to override `onCreateViewHolder()` and `onBindViewHolder()` for your fallback adapter delegate.

-## Migrating from `1.x` to `2.0`
+## Migrating from `2.x` to `3.0`
-In contrast to `1.x` in `2.0` `AdapterDelegatesManager` internally assigns view type integers automatically for you (you can also explicitly assign view type if you want to).
-That means that `AdapterDelegates.getItemViewType()` is no longer needed and has been removed.
-Therefore, `AbsAdapterDelegate` is also no longer needed and has been removed too.
+In contrast to `2.x` in `3.0` `AdapterDelegate` is no longer a interface, but rather an abstract class.
-To keep version 2.0 backward compatible with project that are already using `1.x` the package has been renamed to `com.hannesdorfmann.adapterdelegates2` and also the atrifact id has been renamed to `adapterdelegates2`.
+To keep version backward compatible with project that are already using `1.x` or `2.x` the package has been renamed to `com.hannesdorfmann.adapterdelegates3` and also the artifact id has been renamed to `adapterdelegates3`.

+See the [releases section](https://github.com/sockeqwe/AdapterDelegates/releases) for more information about changes.

 ## License